Pyrite Testing and Analysis

 Pyrite in Ireland

-estimated to contaminate in excess of 20, 000 Irish dwellings.
+The presence of pyrite is estimated to contaminate in excess of 20, 000 Irish dwellings.
 Pyrite concentrations have been found in numerous counties throughout Ireland such as Donegal, Mayo, Dublin, Wicklow, Louth, Offaly, Limerick and Clare; however, the mineral can also be found at other locations throughout Ireland.
 The likelihood of your property being contaminated will also increase if it was built in the past 20 years; or during the construction of "Boom time" developments.

 Defective Concrete Building Blocks